amo613/Workflow-Automation/DOCKER_SETUP.md

 # Docker Setup for Neon Database

 This guide explains how to run the application using Docker with Neon Local for development and Neon Cloud for production.
+The project includes automated scripts that handle the entire setup process for you.

 ## 📋 Prerequisites

 - [Docker](https://www.docs.docker.com/get-docker/) installed
 - [Docker Compose](https://docs.docker.com/compose/install/) installed
 - A Neon Cloud account: [Sign up here](https://console.neon.tech/)
+- Node.js and npm (for running scripts)

 ## 🚀 Quick Start

 ### Development (Neon Local)

+**Option A: Using npm script (Recommended)**

 1. **Get your Neon credentials:**
    - Sign in to [Neon Console](https://console.neon.tech/)